Features

 Which SSO providers are supported?

 Any SAML 2.0 or OIDC-compliant identity provider.
 Okta, Azure AD, Google Workspace, Auth0, Keycloak all work without custom code.
-SCIM 2.0 provisioning ships with it on Unlimited.
+SCIM 2.0 provisioning ships with it on Pro and Enterprise.

 Ready to roll out?